Johnrobmiller/A-minimal-template-using-Next.js-Tailwind-and-Typescript/README.md

 Here are the npm installs you'll need:

 1. --> npx create-next-app dir
-2. --> npm i --dev typescript @types/react @types/node
+2. --> yarn add --dev typescript @types/react @types/node
 3. --> npm i -D tailwindcss@latest postcss@latest autoprefixer@latest

 This is a very minimal template of a "create-next-app" bootstrap with tailwind and typescript.
 Everything works out of the box.
 Happy coding!